Fall 2023 Instructor and Student Facilitator Information:

-Student Planner - During the first week of class, teaching assistants will distribute a copy of the planner for each student.
+Student Planner - During the first week of class, student facilitators will distribute a copy of the planner to each student.
 In addition to the calendar, several pages are devoted to advising and registration, campus and residential hall policies, Cortland history and mission statement, etc.

 Advisement and Transition staff and veteran COR Instructors: Call 607-753-4726 for assistance.

 Instructor Grants - COR 101 Instructor Grants provide an opportunity for instructors to involve their class in activities to help integrate the students into the campus and within their respective departments.
-Grants can be used to subsidize tickets to events such as theatre and/or musical events, cover the cost of transportation to field trips, fund guest speakers, etc. Applications should be completed within the first 2 weeks of the Fall semester.
+Grants can be used to subsidize tickets to events such as theater and/or musical events, cover the cost of transportation to field trips, fund guest speakers, etc. Applications should be completed within the first 2 weeks of the Fall semester.
 See the Coordinator of COR 101 for further details.

-Guide to Student Success (link under construction) - Every incoming student and parent at Orientation receives the guide (an A-Z list of all campus resources).
+Guide to Student Success - Incoming students and parents at Orientation receives the guide (an A-Z list of all campus resources).